Why we do what we do.

 So, why are we talking about the history of holistic medicine?

 It's important to understand how the concept of the mind and body being separate entities affected the world of medicine and our natural ability to understand why we may be ill.
-By disconnecting our body from our mind, we inherently disconnected ourselves from understanding the root cause of our illnesses.
+By disconnecting our body from our mind, we inherently disconnected ourselves from understanding that our emotions affect our bodies and vice versa.

-Holistic approaches can help us to gain this awareness of these connections between the mind, body, brain and spirit and can also offer us the opportunity to reach down to find the root cause of our diseases and illnesses (whether it be mental or physical) in order to start the healing process.
+Integrative and mind-body approaches can help us to gain this awareness of these connections between the mind, body, brain, and spirit and can also offer us the opportunity to understand ourselves better.

 Founder & CEO of Zaya